alshival/super_bible/README.md

 To summarize how to add additional languages one must:
  1. create the index file for the language `zraw_metadata/{language}_book_index.txt`
  2. create the directory `zraw_data/{language}`.
 This directory will host the raw files used to generate the `super_bible` dataset.
+ 3. generate the raw files for import.
- 3. rename the raw files to the version abbreviation (e.g. `KJV.csv` for King James Version).
+ 4. rename the raw files to the version abbreviation (e.g. `KJV.csv` for King James Version).

 #### Create the index file
 First, you need to generate `zraw_metadata/{language}_book_index.txt`.
 For Spanish, see `zraw_metadata/ES_book_index.txt`.
 For English, see `zraw_metadata/EN_book_index.txt`.
 These files contain information about the Bibles that are used during import.
 Any additional languages we wish to add require this index file.